How To Be A Good Parent

 4. Listen to your children

-Let’s be honest, you’ve experienced how it felt when no one wants to listen to your opinions.
-Now, you don’t want that to be felt by your kids that’s why it’s important that you listen to them when they have something to say.
+Let’s be honest; you’ve experienced how it felt when no one wants to listen to your opinions.
+Now, you don’t want that to felt by your kids; that’s why you must listen to them when they have something to say.
 Provide them the type of atmosphere that they can pour their problems, so you as their parent can offer a viable solution.